npgsql/doc/conceptual/EFCore.PG/misc/other.md

         options => options.EnableRetryOnFailure());
 ```

 This strategy relies on the `IsTransient` property of `NpgsqlException`.
-Both this property and the retrying strategy are new and should be considered somewhat experimental - please report any issues.

 ## Certificate authentication